ArduPilot/ardupilot_wiki/common/source/docs/common-optitrack.rst

    Example system block diagram

-We can modify NatNet SDK sample code and use it to read and send position data to the drone.
-Open Samples/NatNetSamples.sln, add generated MAVLink library (Mavlink.cs, MavlinkMessage.cs, etc) to the project called SampleClientML.
+We need to modify NatNet SDK sample code and use it to read and send position data to the drone.
+Open Samples/NatNetSamples.sln, add all .cs files in MissionPlanner/ExtLibs/Mavlink/ (Mavlink.cs, MavlinkMessage.cs, MavlinkCRC.cs, etc) to the project called SampleClientML.
 You may need to change target framework to 4.6.1 and select "allow unsafe code" in project properties.

 In SampleClientML.cs, modify/Add following code